brian-team/brian2/docs_sphinx/developer/units.rst

 further exception: ``inf`` and ``-inf`` also have "any unit", therefore an expression like ``v <= inf`` will never raise an exception (and always return ``True``).

-[Question: Should we leave this rule in?
-If yes, should this rule also extend to other operations, i.e. should ``1 + second + inf`` work?
-Might be more consistent even if there is no real usecase for that.
-What about NaN?].

 Functions and units
 -------------------